fabric8io/fabric8/mq/jboss-a-mq/src/main/resources/readme.txt

 Quick Start
 -----------
-To start Fuse MQ Enterprise in the background, type:
+To start JBoss A-MQ in the background, type:

     ${startCommand}